UBC-MDS/ds-toolbox/chapters/en/slides/module8/module8_04.md

 <img src="/module8/hide-input.png" width="500"></img>

 Notes:
+For hiding the code itself, add a "Cell Tag" called `hide-input` to the cell via the Jupyter Lab interface.
+The easier way to do this is to click the button "Add Tag +" in the side panel, and type in `hide-input`.
-For hiding the code itself, add `"hide-input"` to the "Cell Metadata" box as shown in the slide.
+This will automatically populate the "Cell Metadata" box with the correct text as shown in the slide.
+If you wanted,
+you could also edit the "Cell Metadata" text box directly, but you will have to be careful getting the brackets correct.

 ---